-The Government Technical Advisory Centre (GTAC) is an agency of South Africa’s National Treasury and focuses on supporting the objective of building an efficient and capable state.
+The Government Technical Advisory Centre (GTAC) focuses on building an efficient and capable state.

 GTAC was established in March 2012 and provides advisory and technical consulting services to South African government departments and organisations and contributes to public service research and capacity building.

 To achieve this objective, GTAC promotes evidence-based learning and policy advice and supports sound and effective procurement and programme management processes.
 Partnerships form the basis of its development methodology, within government and with the private sector, the academic and research community, and civil society stakeholders.

 GTAC’s Technical Advisory business incorporates four units: